(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Water as a reactant: nucleophile/electrophile

 We characterized water as a Brønsted–Lowry acid or base in the reactions above.
-More generically, we could have said water is a Lewis acid (electron pair acceptor) or Lewis base (electron-pair donor).
-In many reactions, we can also call water a nucleophile (when it shares its lone pair) or an electrophile (when its slightly positive H atoms react with a nucleophile.
+More generally, we could have said that water is a Lewis acid (an electron-pair acceptor) or a Lewis base (an electron-pair donor).
+In many reactions, we can also refer to water as a nucleophile (when it shares its lone pair) or an electrophile (when its slightly positive hydrogen atoms react with a nucleophile).
 Here are some examples.

 Reaction of water with a transition metal complex.